 Autograph is one example of an NFT which provides a marketplace for digital collectibles that also provide utility access to exclusive content and experiences.
 Each NFT on Autograph is produced by a sports or entertainment icon and provides the holder access to exclusive content, events, or communities.

-- Access NFTs provide access to experiences, events, gated content, or fan communities.
+Provide access to experiences, events, gated content, or fan communities.

-- Gamified NFTs can be used for things like fantasy sports, gambling, or blockchain gaming to provide in-game ownership over digital assets which support the game.
+They can be used for things like fantasy sports, gambling, or blockchain gaming to provide in-game ownership over digital assets which support the game.
 For example, owning an NFT of a specific player would allow the holder to add that player to their fantasy lineup.

-- Engagement NFTs generally unlock access to specific fan communities or provide utility to engage with that community.
+Generally, unlock access to specific fan communities or provide utility to engage with that community.
 An engagement NFT might provide access to a Discord server or give the holder a special GIF or profile picture to use as part of the community.

 The ways your brand could create utility and secondary user engagement with NFTs are endless.
 Look for ways you can provide your customers and fans with limited experiences, early access to products, or membership to exclusive events or communities.

 With art and collectibles, the NFT can really only be held.
 It offers little other engagement or practicality for the holder, which does little to improve your brand experience or increase your fan engagement.

 Another practical use case for NFTs comes from the decentralized finance (DeFi) world.
 DeFi yield farming is when crypto owners stake their tokens to liquidity providers and receive interest or yields on their investments.

 With NFT staking, holders can lock their NFTs in a digital wallet in order to yield tokens, rewards, or other benefits.
 The ability for NFT owners to monetize their NFT collections and earn passive income creates a new investment opportunity beyond just buy and hold.